-For the three-year period commencing in fiscal 2007, the performance goals were based in equal parts on targeted levels of "earnings per share" and "free cash flow."
-These two metrics were chosen by the Special Subcommittee (and approved by the stockholders) because it believed that in the aggregate they best measured long term growth and the creation of shareholder value.
-For the purposes of the Long Term Incentive Plan, "earnings per share," for the performance period are subject to such adjustments that the Special Subcommittee determines are necessary to reflect accurately the earnings per share of the Company at the grant date.
+For the three-year performance periods commencing in fiscal 2008 and 2009, the performance goals are based in equal parts on targeted levels of "earnings per share" and "free cash flow."
+These two metrics were chosen by the Special Subcommittee because it believed that in the aggregate they best measured long-term growth and the creation of shareholder value.
+For the purposes of the Long Term Incentive Plan, "earnings per share," for the performance period are subject to such adjustments that the Special Subcommittee determines are necessary to reflect accurately the earnings per share of the Company at the award date.
 For the purposes of the Long Term Incentive Plan, "free cash flow," means the Company's net cash provided by operating activities for the performance period, subject to such adjustments that the Special Subcommittee determines are necessary to reflect accurately the free cash flows of the Company at the grant date.
-For the three-year performance period ending in fiscal year 2007, in January 2008 the Named Executive Officers were paid their long term incentive awards 80% in cash and 20% in restricted shares of the Company's Class A Common Stock, with the number of restricted shares awarded being based on the closing price of such restricted shares on the last trading day that precedes the day on which the final award is paid.
-Beginning with the three-year performance period ending in fiscal year 2008 and each performance period ending thereafter, participants are to be paid 50% in cash and 50% in restricted shares of the Company's Class A and/or Class B Common Stock, as determined by the Special Subcommittee, with the number of restricted shares awarded being based on the average closing price of such restricted shares during the 90 day period preceding the day that the performance criteria for the applicable three-year performance period was established.
+For the three-year performance period ending in fiscal year 2008 and for each performance period thereafter, participants are to be paid 50% in cash and 50% in restricted shares of the Company's Class A and/or Class B Common Stock, as determined by the Special Subcommittee, with the number of restricted shares awarded being based on the average closing price of such restricted shares during the 90 day period preceding the day that the performance criteria for the applicable three-year performance period was established.
+The Special Subcommittee believes that this arrangement better aligns the interests of the Executive Officers and other key employees with the interests of the Company's stockholders and facilitates compliance with the stock ownership guidelines by participants.
+See "Stock Ownership Guidelines" below.
 All restricted stock issued pursuant to the Long Term Incentive Plan is fully vested on the date of issuance, with a restriction on the sale or transfer of the restricted shares within a prescribed time period determined by the Special Subcommittee (typically one year and one day from the date of issuance).
-The payments were changed for the three years ending in fiscal year 2008 and thereafter in order to better align the interests of the executive officers and other key employees with the interests of the Company's stockholders.
-These changes also facilitate compliance with stock ownership guidelines by participants while still providing an adequate cash component to account for the tax impact on participants.
-See "-Stock Ownership Guidelines" below.

-The Special Subcommittee may establish a range of performance goals which correspond to, and will entitle participants to receive, various levels of awards based on percentage multiples of the "target incentive award," which is the incentive compensation amount to be paid to participants when the performance criteria designated as the "100% award level" is met.
+The Special Subcommittee may establish a range of performance goals which correspond to, and will entitle participants to receive, various levels of awards based on percentage multiples of the "target incentive award," which is the incentive compensation amount to be paid to participants when the performance criteria designated as the "100%"

+award level" is met.
 The Special Subcommittee establishes the target incentive award for each participant based on a percentage of that participant's average base salary (exclusive of any bonus and other benefits) during the three-year performance period.
-Under the Long Term Incentive Plan, each range of performance goals may include levels of performance above and below the 100% performance level, ranging from a minimum of 0% to a maximum of 200% of the target incentive award-for the three year period ending in fiscal 2007.
-The Special Subcommittee established minimum levels of performance goal achievement below which no awards are paid to any participant, which are 85% of the target for each of the three-year periods ending in fiscal 2007, 2008 and 2009.
-For the three-year periods ending in fiscal 2008, 2009 and 2010, the Special Subcommittee has established a maximum award of 150% of the target award.
+Under the Long Term Incentive Plan, each range of performance goals may include levels of performance above and below the 100% performance level, ranging from a minimum of 0% to a maximum of 150% of the target incentive award.
+The Special Subcommittee may also establish a minimum level of performance goal achievement below which no awards are paid to any participant.
+For the three-year performance periods commencing in fiscal years 2008 and 2009, the minimum level of performance goal achievement is 33% of the target award.